vigneshsrinivasan16/Frank-Wolfe-Implementation/README.md

 # Frank-Wolfe-Implementation

 This repository contains the code to implement the Away-Step Frank Wolfe and Boosted Frank-Wolfe algorithms, which are used for solving a simple quadratic function and classification problem using logistic regression on the Gisette dataset.
-The implementation references several research papers as sources for the algorithm.
+Following papers were used as references:

 [1] Lacoste-Julien, Simon, and Martin Jaggi.
 "On the global linear convergence of Frank-Wolfe optimization variants."
 Advances in neural information processing systems 28 (2015).